bstaruk/starbase-react/readme.md

 starbase-react uses [webpack-dev-server](https://github.com/webpack/webpack-dev-server) to serve up your project at [http://localhost:8080](http://localhost:8080) for streamlined and convenient development.

-After running `npm run watch` in the project root, your `/src` code will be served at the url above and watched for changes.
+After running `npm run dev` in the project root, your `/src` code will be served at the url above and watched for changes.
 As you modify code in `/src`, the project will be recompiled and your browser will refresh to show the latest changes.

 ```
-cd /path/to/starbase
+cd /path/to/starbase-react
-npm run watch
+npm run dev
 ```

 ### building for production